Imagine you’re researching for a blog post.

 - Find out if other people are using your images.

-There are times when you’ll upload a photo on the search bar and get zero results.
+There are times when you’ll search for an image and get zero results.

 When this happens, it’s likely because the website on which the image appears prevents images from being indexed.

 Also, data centers can be slightly out of sync.

 This means some users can find the image using reverse image search while others can’t.

 How To Do Reverse Image Search On Today’s Major Search Engines